dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/AnomalyDetection-SalesSpike-WinForms/README.md

 This is an end-to-end sample which shows how you can use [ML.NET](https://www.microsoft.com/net/learn/apps/machine-learning-and-ai/ml-dotnet) and anomaly detection in a WinForms application.

+This app is written in .NET Framework, so you must manually restore the nuget packages before running the app.

 ## App Features
 * This is an end-to-end WinForms App that will:
     1. Prompt the user to input a dataset file for model training (in this case we have provided `shampoo-sales.csv` that you can use)